onestardao/WFGY/TensionUniverse/BlackHole/Q014_bombieri_lang_conjecture.md

 * and if they treat general type geometry and rational points in the way described under some `Enc_j` in `Encoding_BL_Class`

 then World T and World F would exhibit qualitatively different tension behavior as refinement increases.

+The file remains at the effective layer and does not require exposing any deeper TU generative rule or axiom.

 ---